Aday Benítez

-Francisco Aday Benítez Caraballo (born 16 December 1987), known as Aday, is a Spanish former professional footballer.
+Francisco Aday Benítez Caraballo (born 16 December 1987), known professionally as Aday, is a Spanish former professional footballer.
 Mainly a winger, he could also play as a full-back.

 He achieved Segunda División figures of 157 games and five goals over six seasons, with Girona (five years) and Tenerife (one).
 He appeared in La Liga with the first of those clubs.

 Club career

 Early career

 Born in Sentmenat, Barcelona, Catalonia, Aday finished his development at local EC Granollers, making his senior debut with neighbouring CE Premià in the Tercera División.
 He first arrived in the Segunda División B in 2009 when he joined UE Sant Andreu, contributing 25 games and two goals in his first season as the team failed to promote in the play-offs.

 Aday signed for CE L'Hospitalet in June 2011.
 In his second year he scored a career-best seven goals, with the side also being eliminated in post-season play.